 Other independent and reliable verification sources to choose from include the following:

-As the necessity for Electronic Identity Verification is growing in China and with their citizens increasingly involved in cross border payments, the government has increased efforts to digitise their Resident Identity Card.
+As the necessity for Electronic Identity Verification is growing in China and with their citizens increasingly involved in cross-border payments, the government has increased efforts to digitise their Resident Identity Cards and strengthen the national internet IDs.
 Therefore, to do business in and with Chinese individuals, one has to understand how to achieve successful identity verification and fulfil KYC and compliance obligations.